Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 What Is the Healthiest Oil To Cook With?

-When it comes to the healthiest cooking oils, extra-virgin olive oil reigns supreme.
-It’s rich in monounsaturated fats, loaded with antioxidants and backed by decades of research on its heart-protective and anti-inflammatory benefits.
+When it comes to the healthiest cooking oils, extra-virgin olive oil is often considered a leading choice.
+It’s rich in monounsaturated fats, contains antioxidants and there is long-standing research linking regular use within a balanced diet to heart health and positive inflammatory markers.

-Thanks to compounds like oleic acid and polyphenols, extra-virgin olive oil supports healthy cholesterol levels and may even help reduce the risk of chronic diseases, as noted by the Cleveland Clinic.
-Plus, it’s incredibly adaptable, so it can be used to sauté vegetables, tossed into Mediterranean grain bowls or whisked into homemade vinaigrettes and Italian pasta salads.
+Thanks to compounds like oleic acid and polyphenols, extra-virgin olive oil may help support healthy cholesterol levels and contribute to long-term heart health, as noted by the Cleveland Clinic.
+It’s also versatile, working well for sautéing vegetables, tossing into Mediterranean grain bowls or whisking into homemade vinaigrettes and Italian pasta salads.

 Avocado oil also earns a spot near the top of the list of the healthiest cooking oils.
-With a high smoke point and a fatty acid profile similar to olive oil, it’s not only used as an olive oil substitute but also as the preferred choice in many instances, as it’s ideal for higher-heat cooking.
-Think searing up a juicy steak, roasting hassleback sweet potatoes or pan-frying chicken fajitas.
+With a high smoke point and a fatty acid profile similar to olive oil, it’s often used as an olive oil substitute and is ideal for higher-heat cooking, such as searing steak, roasting hassleback sweet potatoes or pan-frying chicken fajitas.

-So, with all this information in mind, you might still be wondering, what is the healthiest oil to cook with?
-It depends on how you’re using it, but the general rule is to choose minimally processed oils that are high in monounsaturated or polyunsaturated fats, and use them in moderation to support overall health.
+So, with all this in mind, you might still be wondering, what is the healthiest oil to cook with?
+It depends on how you use it, but a solid guideline is to choose minimally processed oils that are high in monounsaturated or polyunsaturated fats and use them in moderation as part of a balanced diet.

 Healthiest Oils for Baking, Oven Cooking and Stir-Frying